ramanamuttana/Java-Programmes/JavaCodingProblems/Chapter12/226/Readme.md

-Two java classes are related to together
+1.Two java classes are related to together
+2.